 In a typical home, ventilation rates of 0.35–1 air changes per hour are recommended.
-For an office it’s approximately 2–3 air change per hour.
-However for areas with potentially high levels of viruses (like hospitals, or in a COVID context), the CDC recommends a ventilation rate of 6-12 air changes per hour.
+For an office it’s approximately 2–3 air changes per hour.
+However for areas with potentially high levels of viruses (like hospitals), the CDC recommends a ventilation rate of 6-12 air changes per hour.

-So, can opening windows achieve these ventilation levels?
+So, can opening windows achieve that level of ventilation?

 Open Windows to Increase Indoor Airflow